fenago/react-graphql-course/md/lab_3.md

 be used.
 The [\--attributes] option specifies the fields that the model should include.

-**ProTip**

-If you are increasingly customizing your setup, you may want to know about other options that the CLI offers.
-You can view the manual for every command easily, by appending [\--help] as an option:
-[sequelize model:generate \--help].

 This command creates a [post.js] model file in your [models]